Making change happen globally

 Hiroaki Furumai

-Hiroaki Furumai is the Institute Professor of the Research and Development Initiative at Chuo University and a professor emeritus at the University of Tokyo.
-He has a doctorate in engineering from the University of Tokyo and is engaged in research on urban water infrastructure and water environment conservation.
-He is the director of the International Water Association, the chairman of the Japan Society on Water Environment, and the chairman of the Japan Water Works Association and the Japan Sewage Works Association.
-Currently, he also serves as a member of the Welfare Science Council, and of the Central Environment Council.
+Hiroaki is Institute Professor of Chuo University's Research and Development Initiative and a professor emeritus at the University of Tokyo.
+He has a doctorate in engineering from the University of Tokyo and engages in research on urban water infrastructure and conservation.
+He is the director of the IWA, and the chairman of the Japan Society on Water Environment, the Japan Water Works Association and the Japan Sewage Works Association.

 Sumit Bose